 Of course, the Mi Band is not capable of acutally measuring your blood glucose.
 However it can display glucose levels available on your smartphone.
 There is a great Android app called xDrip+, that can collect blood glucose reading from various sources and pass them on to other apps or services.

-There are two possibilities to connect xDrip+ to a Xiaomi Mi Band:
+There are three possibilities to connect xDrip+ to a Xiaomi Mi Band:

 - Get notifications about high/low alerts from xDrip+.
 Easy and no additional software required, but not trend arrow and no customization options.

 - Get notifications about every new glucose reading in xDrip+.
 In this case, you will see more information and can even use Mi Band 4 gestures to quickly show the last glucose reading by swiping left-right across the watchface.
 However, a third-parthy Android app is required.